Carter County Free Fair

 04. 4-H promotional poster designed to recruit 4-H members, volunteers, promote any 4-H event or promote any 4-H project.

-05. Poster designed to promote 4-H and using the national campaign, “4-H Grows Here”.
+05. Poster designed to promote 4-H using the theme “Find your spark in 4-H”

 06. Poster recognizing or documenting one of the following: Oklahoma 4-H history during one decade or the evolution of a particular 4-H project area over the decades.